 A. Rules of conduct and discipline for students and employees shall apply to all student trip activity.

-B. The school administration shall be responsible for providing more detailed procedures, including parental involvement, supervision, and such other factors deemed important and in the best interest of students.
+B. The charter school administration shall be responsible for providing more detailed procedures, including parental involvement, supervision, and such other factors deemed important and in the best interest of students.

-C. Transportation shall be furnished through a commercial carrier or school-owned vehicle.
+C. Transportation shall be furnished through a commercial carrier or charter school-owned vehicle.

 D. An employee may use a personal vehicle to transport staff or personal property for purposes of a field trip upon prior, written approval from administration.